 Many people believe that Bitcoin has already gone mainstream, but the reality is that outside of the world’s most developed nations and, ironically, some of the most troubled nations (Venezuela, Argentina are two examples) the vast majority of the world’s population has little or no knowledge of Bitcoin, let alone any holdings.

-I, therefore, believe that it is still very early days for the crypto space in general, and that there is enormous potential for growth both in terms of technology and in terms of valuation.
+I, therefore, believe that it is still very early days for the crypto space, and that there is enormous potential for growth both in terms of technology and in terms of valuation.
 However, there are some important hurdles that need to be progressively overcome in order for this crazy experiment to succeed long-term.

 Bitcoin’s Confused Narrative